PaloAltoNetworks/terraform-provider-cloudngfwaws/docs/resources/commit_rulestack.md

 This resource should be in a plan file by itself (having other rulestack commits is fine).

 !> **NOTE:** This resource does not error if the commit failed.
-To see if th commit failed, check the commit status attribute.
+To see if the commit failed, check the commit status attribute.

 ## Admin Permission Type